Diet & Weight Loss

 Schedule time to exercise

-Since the holidays are so busy, it's important to carve out time to exercise, advises Hulslander.
-Even if it's just a 20-minute sweat session, you are more likely to do it if it's on your calendar, he says.
-Steal the secrets of these women who work out every day.
+Since the holidays are so busy, it’s important to carve out time to exercise, advises Hulslander.
+Even if it’s just a 20-minute sweat session, you are more likely to do it if it’s on your calendar, he says.
+Steal these secrets of women who work out every day.

 Kick your work-out routine up a notch